awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

 **Note**
 You can also see your Hello World component in the [AWS IoT Greengrass console](https://console.aws.amazon.com/greengrass) on the **Components** page\.

-1. When you create a component, its state is `REQUESTED`\.
+1. Verify that the component creates and is ready to be deployed\.
+When you create a component, its state is `REQUESTED`\.
 Then, AWS IoT Greengrass validates that the component is deployable\.
 You can run the following command to query the component status and verify that your component is deployable\.
 Replace the `arn` with the ARN from the previous step\.

    ```
    aws greengrassv2 describe-component \